Dems struggling to flip key California House seats amid candidate overload

 But the party is still facing challenges going into next week's primaries -- and even the possibility of being shut out in some races -- despite spending big and wrangling behind the scenes.

-“National Democratic groups are spending anywhere from $6 million to $7 million to drag damaged candidates to the starting line for a runoff against a formidable Republican,” Jesse Hunt, a National Republican Campaign Committee spokesman, told Fox News on Wednesday about the races.
+“National Democratic groups are spending anywhere from $6 million to $7 million to drag damaged candidates to the starting line for a runoff against a formidable Republican,” Jesse Hunt, a National Republican Congressional Committee spokesman, told Fox News on Wednesday about the races.
 “This is not a position of strength for what they have described as their most focused area of the House battlefield.”

 In California’s primary system, the top two finishers advance to the November election regardless of party.
 But the large field of Democratic candidates in several of these races threatens to split the vote, in turn allowing at least one Republican to advance to the general election.